hassanrupam/SOLID_PRINCIPLE/InterfaceSegregationPrinciple/README.md

 # Interface Segregation Principle
 * **Interface Segregation Principle** - No client should be forced to depend on methods it does not use.

-Here you will find two seperate projects to demonstrate the Open-Close Principle.
+Here you will find two seperate projects to demonstrate the Interface Segregation Principle.
   1. **[ISP_Violation](https://github.com/strangerOfDarkness/SOLID_PRINCIPLE/tree/main/InterfaceSegregationPrinciple/ISP_Violation)**
   2. **[ISP_Solution](https://github.com/strangerOfDarkness/SOLID_PRINCIPLE/tree/main/InterfaceSegregationPrinciple/ISP_Solution)**